 The ArQoS Pocket solution is intended to be used as a stand-alone application.
 However, it was considered the existence of other deployment scenario for this solution, which aims on integrate the pocket probe with the already existing fixed and mobile probes.

-These two ArQoS probes communicate using the Android ADB through a USB connection, and the time synchronization needed to accurate tests results is guaranteed by an NTP server running on the mobile probe by which pocket synchronizes.
+These two ArQoS probes communicate using the Android ADB through a USB connection, and the time synchronization needed is guaranteed by an NTP server running on the mobile probe by which the pocket probe synchronizes.

 A prototype design of these probes integration is depicted in figure 5.1, with a case containing two smartphones and a mobile probe.
 For this specific scenario, the smartphones that will be used are the Samsung Galaxy S7 with the Android version 7.0.1, which is the primary target phone of the solution.